As a vegan parent-to-be looking into feeding options, I came across a ton of information suggesting that soy formula is bad for babies.

 However, soy isoflavones differ from estrogen in a few ways.

-Therefore, it’s estimated that only 0-3% of a baby’s blood isoflavone levels are actually active (15).
+In fact, it’s estimated that only 0-3% of a baby’s blood isoflavone levels are actually active (15).

 Is soy exposure riskier in babies?